ETX-ASU/prt/NOTES.md

 8. In draft writing assignments, instructors should be able to see student draft and assess it like a peer

-3. Make right-side panels toggle on/off display
+6. Make right-side panels toggle on/off display
 7. Rubric tabs... what happens when too long
+8. When you create a dupe of an existing assignment it takes you to AssignmentEditor the button to save your changes says "UPDATE" which is a bit confusing.
+Make is say "SAVE" or maybe "CONTINUE"?
+9. Either make endless draft & review rounds possible, or warn instructor after they create 5th that no more are possible

 3. Location dots should be set dynamically because resizing the screen width